 Sweet and Spicy Maple Roasted Rosemary Cashews

-- In a mixing bowl add the raw cashews, warmed coconut oil, maple syrup, brown sugar, 1/4 tsp salt, cayenne pepper and 1 Tbs rosemary.
+- In a mixing bowl add the raw cashews, warmed coconut oil, maple syrup, brown sugar, 1/4 teaspoon salt, cayenne pepper and 1 tablespoon rosemary.
 Toss well to make sure the nuts are evenly coated with mixture.

 - Serve slightly warm or at room temperature.
 Store in a covered container for up to a week, or freeze for longer storage.
 Thaw at room temperature.